 The Police Officer Said He Will Go Easy On Me If I Cooperate.
 Is That True?

-Not necessarily and not usually.
-This is usually another deceptive technique used by law enforcement to get you to do what they want and give up your rights.
+Not necessarily, and not usually.
+This is another deceptive technique used by law enforcement to get you to do what they want while giving up your rights.
 If you find yourself in this situation, you should immediately exercise your right to remain silent and your right to an attorney.
 Often times, it is not within the officer’s authority to “go easy on you,” as that is the authority of the prosecutor who will be assigned to your case.

 The Police Are At My Home.
 What Should I Do?

 This can be a very stressful situation for most people, especially if they don’t know their rights or think they know their rights but are mistaken.
 Basically, if police come to your home, you do not have to let them in unless they have a search warrant or an arrest warrant for a person they have reason to believe is inside.
 If they do not have a warrant, you can verbally refuse to let them enter or just not answer the door.
 If the police do enter without your consent, remember to remain calm and do not run or attempt to physically block their entrance.
 If the police search your house illegally, just remember that any items found can be suppressed at a later time in court by your attorney.
 If you do allow the police to enter and search, then the search becomes legal even if the police did not otherwise have a lawful basis to do the search.